abhi1010/hugo-abhi1010/content/post/2008-03-03-talk-to-my-flash.markdown

 **Windows Forms**

-If you wanted to access .net functions on windows form then probably a good way to do that would be through ShockWaveFlashObjects library.
+If you wanted to access .net functions on windows form then probably a good way to do that would be through `ShockWaveFlashObjects` library.
 It wraps all the functions that are available in ShockWave Objects and makes them available to you in .Net type safe way.

-The easiest of ways to send data back and forth would be through "fscommand" function.
-The concept is to embed a flash file in windows form and then make use of fscommand function.
+The easiest of ways to send data back and forth would be through `fscommand` function.
+The concept is to embed a flash file in windows form and then make use of `fscommand` function.

 Tip: Remember to remove the blue window bondary at the top so the flash appears as if its a standalone object and not embedded inside another form!